aautem/cointrail-api/README.md

 ## Contributing

-Please see `./.eslintrc.json` for style guidelines and thank you in advance for any PRs.
+Please see `./.eslintrc.json` in the client repo for style guidelines and thank you in advance for any PRs.
 I appreciate the help!

 ## Resources